Day 1

 Melrose Abbey, Southern

-On The Map: Melrose Abbey is located in Melrose Town, in the southeast of Scotland.
-Melrose is just one hour south of Edinburgh off the main A68 road, which then continues further south towards the town of Newcastle in England.
+On The Map: Melrose Abbey is located in Melrose Town in Scotland’s southeast.
+Melrose is just one hour south of Edinburgh off the main A68 road.

 Overnight Location